astriaorg/docs/docs/overview/bridging.md

 ## Fee payments

-With a shared sequencer, transaction data touches three different chains: the sequencer chain, the data availability chain, and the rollup chain.
+With a sequencing layer, transaction data touches three different chains: the sequencer chain, the data availability chain, and the rollup chain.
 Each of these requires a fee payment for DoS prevention.
 If each chain requires a different token for fee payment, this causes a poor UX.
 Many rollups built on